Transcript of the video

 On the same day, the European Union announced the opening of a humanitarian air corridor to bring food and medicine into the Gaza Strip from Egypt.

 On the same day, the Israeli authorities issued a statement on the hostages.
-They estimate the number of hostages captured, held and imprisoned by Hamas at 199.
+They estimate that 199 hostages have been captured, held prisoner by Hamas.

 Also on Monday, a vote was taken at the UN Security Council.